-The fact that a Markov semigroup is spatial if and only if the Arveson system of every of its weak dilations is spatial, has important consequences: For a spatial Arveson system it is easy to construct an \nbd{E_0}semigroup $\eS$ on some $\sB(\eH)$ that has as associated Arveson system the one we started with; see the appendix of \cite{Arv89}.
-Moreover, there exists a unit vector $\Om\in\eH$ such that $\eS$ leaves the state $\vp:=\AB{\Om,\bullet\Om}$ invariant (that is, $\vp\circ\eS_t=\vp$ for all $t\in\R_+$).
-Two \nbd{E_0}semigroups are cocycle conjugate if and only they have isomorphic Arveson systems; see the corollary of \cite[Definition 3.20]{Arv89}.
-So, a Markov semigroup is spatial if and only if one (and, therefore, all) weak dilation(s) is (are) cocycle conjugate to an \nbd{E_0}semigroup with an invariant vector state.
+Every weak dilation of $T$ is spatial.
+This has important consequences: For a spatial Arveson system it is easy to construct an $E_0$-semigroup $\eS$ on some $\sB(\eH)$ that has as associated Arveson system the one we started with; see \cite[Appendix]{Arv89}.
+Moreover, it is easy to see that for this $E_0$-semigroup there exists a unit vector $\Om\in\eH$ such that $\eS$ leaves the state $\vp:=\AB{\Om,\bullet\Om}$ \emph{invariant} (that is, $\vp\circ\eS_t=\vp$ for all $t\in\R_+$); in other words, $\eS$ is a noise over $\C$. \footnote{Arveson's construction is the core of any forthcoming construction of an $E_0$-semigroup from a unital (and {\it central} for modules) unit in a product system, by an inductive limit.
+It is easy to see that the elements of the unit are, under the inductive limit, sent to a fixed unit vector $\Om$ and that this $\Om$ does the job.
+Moreover, vector states are pure, so the $\eS$ is an $E_0$-semigroup in {\it standard form}; see Powers \cite{Pow99} and Alevras \cite{Ale01}, but also Bhat and Skeide \cite{BhSk00,Ske02,Ske06d} for the module case.} Two $E_0$-semigroups are cocycle conjugate if and only they have isomorphic Arveson systems; see the corollary of Arveson \cite[Definition 3.20]{Arv89}.
+So, a Markov semigroup is spatial if and only if one (and, therefore, all) weak dilation(s) is (are) cocycle conjugate to an $E_0$-semigroup with an invariant vector state.